rhayssacorreaa/rhayssacorreaa/README.md

-- 👋 Hi, I’m @rhayssacorreaa
-- 👀 I’m interested in data analytics
-- 🌱 I’m persuing a degree in data science and artificial intelligence
+B.Sc.
+Student of Data Science and A.I | Data, research, and R programming enthusiast.
-- 📫 How to reach me: on my e-mail rhayssa.correasimoni@outlook.com
+📫 How to reach me: on my e-mail rhayssa.correasimoni@outlook.com